Ending Family Homelessness

 Neighborhood Place of Puna needs your help.
-We do not receive any State or Federal Funding to support our work with homeless families.
 Please consider a donation to support our homeless families, and the work that we do to ensure that that no child has to experience homelessness.

 Download the Aloha United Way’s ALICE Report.
 ALICE stands for Asset Limited, Income, Constrained, Employed.